gspinaci/gspinaci.github.io/diary/diary.md

 * Monday the Google form scratch will be developed
 * Access requested to the CWTS db (remote access to the server and Leiden University Account have been already get)

+##14th June 2019

+The online form has been created [see here](https://forms.gle/S5dAbWnW2AbVWcGJ9).
+The only problem is that the iteration (or recursion) is not possible with Google Form nor all the other online form manages that I've tried.
+(SurveyMonkey gives this possibility but not with free account).